the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 You should test both happy and unhappy paths to ensure your error handling is sensible and consistent with your Prod endpoints.

 All in all, like any dev tool, they work best when used intentionally, and pruned when no longer needed.
-(Though in my experience, my colleagues and I have found good utility in keeping them around.)
+(Though in my experience, my colleagues and I have found good utility in keeping them around for the long haul.)

 In other words, cross that bridge when you need to.
-It's a good problem to have if the QA endpoints that got you from 0 to 1 ultimately need to be left behind as your rocket takes off. 🚀
+It's a good problem to have if the QA endpoints that got you from 0 to 1 ultimately hang in the balance as your rocket takes off. 🚀